James D. Watkins: Foreign awards

-Watkins also received decorations from Italy, France, Spain, Pakistan and Sweden.
+Watkins also received decorations from Italy, France, Spain, Pakistan, and Sweden.

 In March 2001, Watkins was given the title of President Emeritus of the Consortium for Ocean Research and Education (CORE), and was awarded the Navy's Distinguished Public Award by the Secretary of the Navy.
 On April 21, 2005, the Naval Postgraduate Mechanical Engineering Building was renamed Watkins Hall, after Watkins.
 He was also a member of the Naval Postgraduate School (NPS) Hall of Fame.

 In June 1983, Watkins was inducted as a Knight of Malta.
 In 1991 he was awarded the AAES Chairs' Award from the American Association of Engineering Societies.

-Political positions
+Leadership roles

-Watkins' positions within the United States Government include:
+Watkins' positions within the United States government include: